MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-19-jennifer-clark.md

 DESPASITO can also be imported as a library so that a user can use the EOS object's accessible attributes.

-For example, we can break-down the helmholtz energy components for hexane.
+For example, we can break-down the Helmholtz energy components for hexane.

 ````markdown
 beads  = ['CH3', 'CH2']